cilium/cilium/Documentation/policy/language.rst

 APIKey
-  APIKey is a case-insensitive string matched against the key of a request, e.g. "produce", "fetch", "createtopic", "deletetopic", et al Reference: https://kafka.apache.org/protocol#protocol_api_keys.
-If omitted or empty, and if Role is not specified, then all keys are allowed.
+  APIKey is a case-insensitive string matched against the key of a request, for example "produce", "fetch", "createtopic", "deletetopic".
+For a more extensive list, see the `Kafka protocol reference <https://kafka.apache.org/protocol#protocol_api_keys>`_.
+  This field is incompatible with the Role field.

 APIVersion
   APIVersion is the version matched against the api version of the Kafka message.
-If set, it has to be a string representing a positive integer.
+If set, it must be a string representing a positive integer.
 If omitted or empty, all versions are allowed.

 ClientID